 The biggest delay in buying a house, is getting a loan.
 A few years ago we saw loans closing in less than 30 days, but things have changed greatly in Colorado and across the country.
 New laws were put in place that required more disclosures from lenders, which takes more time.
 This was meant to protect consumers, but added delays to the house buying process.
 If a buyer is getting a loan, it almost always takes at least 35 days to close, and in some areas where there is a shortage of appraisers it is even longer.

-A loan takes so long because the lender has to verify all the buyers’ information.
+According to Century 21, a loan takes so long because the lender has to verify all the buyers’ information.
 When a buyer gets qualified for a loan, they give basic information to the lender and their credit is pulled, but the lender does not verify all the details.
 When the buyer has a contract accepted on a house, the lender checks out everything in the buyer’s financial history to make sure they are making what they say they make and they have no hidden debt.
 The lender also checks the buyer’s credit again, and makes sure the buyer did not change anything financially since they first qualified for the loan.
 All of this verification can take from two to four weeks depending on the lender and the type of the loan they are getting.
 If the buyer is using some sort of down payment assistance program, the process can take longer, because the entity giving that down payment assistance will want to verify all of the buyer’s information as well.

 How can you shorten the time it takes to buy a house?